Nursing and Health Professions

 Radiology Technician

-This program requires 24 months of study beyond the 6 semesters at IU.
+This program requires two years of study beyond the three years (six semesters) at IU.

-Respiratory Therapy and Surgical Technology are only 5 semesters at Immaculata, but involve some summer classes in order to meet the requirements for transfer.
+Most concentrations require six semesters at Immaculata and another 12-18 months of clinical training.
+Respiratory Therapy and Surgical Technology require only five semesters at Immaculata, but involve some summer classes in order to meet the requirements for transferring to PA College of Health Sciences.

 - Cardiac Sonography